 Our cash flows from operating activities are primarily influenced by growth in our operations and by changes in our working capital.
-In particular, accounts receivable increases in conjunction with our rapid growth in sales and decreases based on timing of cash receipts from our customers.
-The timing of payments on our liabilities also impacts our cash flows from operating activities.
+In particular, accounts receivable has increased in connection with the rapid growth in sales.
+The timing of cash receipts from clients and payments to suppliers may also impact our cash flows from operating activities.
 We typically pay suppliers in advance of collections from our clients.
 Our collection and payment cycles can vary from period to period.